 “Abraham’s Boys” by Joe Hill: A Story About Killing Your Heroes

-The book 20th Century Ghosts features the short story “Abraham’s Boys” by the author of the collection Joe Hill.
-It took me by surprise.
+The book 20th Century Ghosts features the short story “Abraham’s Boys” by collection author Joe Hill.
+It took me by surprise as a startling look into the reality of living with the heroes in our lives.

 Published in 2005, the novel contains a cache of excellent fiction and short stories that veer from the horrifying to the wistful.
-The titular short story appears in this collection, and it’s startlingly dark and wonderful.
+The titular short story appears in this collection, and it’s wonderfully dark and horrid.
 Hill’s writing style is amazingly conversational and specific enough to carry complex stories of horror and trauma.

-Regardless, this collection of short stories still impresses me, as there are a number of “classic” short stories inside.
+Regardless, this collection of short stories still amazes me, as there are a number of “classic” short stories inside.
 “Abraham’s Boys” is just one of those classics.
-I assume that I will cover many of the others on this blog as well.

-Today, we are going to summarize the story, read a few reviews, and analyze its contents for a deeper meaning.
+In this post, we are going to take a look at this vampiric story and analyze its contents for a deeper meanings of family, lineage, and violence.

-Meanwhile, Abraham Van Helsing is an unsavory fellow whose obsession is something akin to the worst dependencies imaginable.
+Meanwhile, the legendary Abraham Van Helsing really is an unsavory fellow whose obsession is something akin to the worst dependencies imaginable.
 His steadfast and abusive personality and violent attitude negatively affect his sons both physically and mentally.
-After Rudy runs late getting home one night, Van Helsing does not let it slide lightly and disciplines the boy with a quirt, or a small riding whip.
+After Rudy runs late getting home one night, Van Helsing does not let it slide lightly and disciplines the boy with a small riding whip.

 As Max tells us: “The quirt came down with a meaty smack, and Rudy, who would be ten in two weeks, screamed.
 Max ground his teeth, his hands still digging in his hair; pressed his wrists against his ears, trying vainly to block out the sounds of shrieking, and of the quirt striking at flesh, fat and bone” (Hill).